"Will You Find These Shortcuts?" A Protocol for Evaluating the Faithfulness of Input Salience Methods for Text Classification: Conclusions

 \section{Conclusions}

 We have argued for evaluating input salience methods with respect to how helpful they would be for discovering shortcuts that are learned by the model.
 This seems to be a clear use case from the model developer perspective.
-To achieve this, we proposed a protocol for method evaluation and applied it to three shortcut types (single token, token in context, and ordered pair) which are a proxy for shortcut heuristics that occur on common NLP tasks.
-By comparing the performance across different datasets, shortcut types and models (LSTM-based and BERT-based), we demonstrated that a strong performance for one setup may not hold for a slightly different combination of the three parameters.
-Finally, we have pointed out that some method configurations assumed to be reliable in recent work, for example integrated gradients, may give very poor results for NLP models, and that the details of how the methods are used can matter a lot, such as how a gradient vector is reduced into a scalar.
+To achieve this, we proposed a protocol for method evaluation and applied it to three variants of lexical shortcuts (single token, token in context, and ordered pair) which are a proxy for shortcut heuristics that occur in common NLP tasks and which are particularly suitable for being discovered with input salience methods.
+By comparing the performance across different datasets, shortcut types and models (LSTM-based and BERT-based), we demonstrated that a strong performance for one setup may not hold for a different model or a more complex shortcut.
+Finally, we pointed out that some method configurations assumed to be reliable in recent work, for example integrated gradients, may give very poor results for NLP models, and that the details of how the methods are used can matter a lot, such as how a gradient vector is reduced into a scalar.
+Our results demonstrate that whenever one uses BERT and is interested if a simple token combination could determine the label, one should prefer Grad-L2 over more complex methods.

-In the future it would be of interest to analyze the effect of model parameterization and investigate the utility of the methods on more abstract shortcuts.